 Me: Done.
 I also sent you a calendar invite for when I’m voting, in case you want to come with me!
 If I don’t put it on my calendar it might not happen, ya know?
 Can I count on you to vote even if you can’t come with me?

 NOTE: One of the biggest barriers to getting to the polls is the amount of prep-work it takes.
 Most people don’t have the time, so providing good resources is a huge service!
-I made a ballot guide, and I also really like Vote411.org as well as The Austin Common if you’re in Austin.
+I really like Vote411.org as well as The Austin Common if you’re in Austin.
 Making a concrete plan to vote is also key – without a plan it’s human nature to put it off or even forget.

 Okay, those are my best tips!
 Elections really are won and lost by the efforts of each of us.
 We need every single one of us pitching in this time. <3